 Lines of the Changelings

 - Some noble houses of Dawn only accept changelings into their ranks.
 They epitomize the Summer lineage beautifully; confidence bordering on arrogance, and a boldness bordering on brash.
+The de Casillon nobles Spiral Castle are a well-known example of such a group.

 - The unveiled of Highguard include a fair few changelings, who cut off their ear tips, horns and manes to publicly demonstrate that they have renounced their heritage.